hopelin99/hopelin99.github.io/_pages/about.md

 ## Research Interests
 My research interests are in Natural Language Processing and Multi-modal Understanding, with the hope of making machines perceive, understand, and express like humans.

-Currently, my research focus is committed to adversarial robustness (jailbreaking LLM and mitigation), long video understanding (natural language query localization), and creative multi-modal text generation (humor and association).
+Currently, my research focus is committed to adversarial robustness studies (jailbreaking LLMs and mitigation), long video understanding (natural language query localization), and creative multi-modal text generation (humor and association).

 **I am open for collaborations in research.
 Also, I am looking for potential Ph.D. or RA. positions.**